If you are asking yourself “Am I an addict” there is every chance your substance use could already be at a problematic stage.

 Ask yourself how much of your income you use for alcohol or drugs.

-Maybe you are going without to buy substances, or perhaps you are solvent but eating into your cash reserves.
+Maybe you aren’t buying certain items you need so you can save to buy substances, or perhaps you are solvent but eating into your cash reserves.
 Either way, if you find your financial situation being impaired, this could be an early warning sign of addiction.

 Overcoming Addiction at Renaissance Recovery

-Here at Renaissance Recovery Center, we have a range of evidence-based intensive outpatient treatment programs for addiction.
+Here at Renaissance Recovery Center, we have a range of evidence-based outpatient treatment programs for addiction.